awsdocs/amazon-s3-developer-guide/doc_source/DeletingObjectVersions.md

   The following figure shows that deleting a specified object version permanently removes that object\.
 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/AmazonS3/latest/dev/images/versioning_DELETE_versioningEnabled2.png)

-## Using the Console<a name="delete-obj-version-version-enabled-console"></a>
+## Using the console<a name="delete-obj-version-version-enabled-console"></a>

 For instructions see, [How Do I See the Versions of an S3 Object?](https://docs.aws.amazon.com/AmazonS3/latest/user-guide/view-object-versions.html) in the Amazon Simple Storage Service Console User Guide\.

 ## Using the AWS SDKs<a name="delete-obj-version-version-enabled-bucket-sdks"></a>

-For examples of deleting objects using the AWS SDKs for Java, \.NET, and PHP, see [Deleting Objects](DeletingObjects.md)\.
+For examples of deleting objects using the AWS SDKs for Java, \.NET, and PHP, see [Deleting objects](DeletingObjects.md)\.
 The examples for deleting objects in nonversioned and versioning\-enabled buckets are the same, although in the case of versioning\-enabled buckets, Amazon S3 assigns a version number\.
 Otherwise, the version number is null\.

 For information about using other AWS SDKs, see [Sample Code and Libraries](https://aws.amazon.com/code/)\.